 Oral Presentation Audience: CS faculty members who may not be acquainted with the topic.

 A 12-15 minute oral presentation of the project must be carefully organized and given to the members of the MS committee and the invited public.
-During the project report presentation, the student must answer committee member's questions on such areas as method, significance, organization, and literature search.
+During the project report presentation, the student must answer committee member's questions on such areas as method, significance, organization, and project itself.
 After the presentation, the student and public leave the room while the committee comes to a decision on project report.

 Examination Results: At this point the examining committee decides on a result.
 The possible results are: